 Thank you for your interest in Harry Meyering.
-Many times people who apply at our agency have not worked in the field before so we want to give you an idea of what to expect.
+People who apply at our agency often have not worked in the field before, so we want to give you an idea of what to expect.
 The “buzz words” that probably best describe Harry Meyering are a residential setting serving adults with developmental disabilities.

 The activities you do each day will depend on whom you work with and their interests, as well as the day and time—getting ready for work in the morning vs. relaxing on a weekend afternoon.

 All people served by Harry Meyering have a diagnosis of developmental disability.
 All the people we serve need assistance and support in their environments—help in order to do the everyday things many take for granted.
 At that point though, any generalities we can make about the people we serve end.
 A few people may need only minimal assistance with areas like financial management, food preparation or social skills.
 Most people, however, need more assistance.
 That assistance can be anything from helping someone record a purchase in a checkbook to helping someone use the toilet, or helping someone sort their clothes or plan a meal.
 Many of the people we serve have no reading or writing skills.
 Some may have additional physical and/or medical problems.
 Some can walk, some can’t.
 Some can talk and carry on conversation, others have a very limited vocabulary and others may communicate with sign language, electronic equipment, gestures or facial expressions.
 Many are limited in their social skills and may not know how to act in various social settings.
 Some may get upset easily, and not always handle their anger appropriately.